 The Writers Community opened for business in the Fall of 1976.
 For ten years it operated independently, building a reputation not only as among the first, but also as among the best, community-based writing programs in the country.
 Many of the writers-in-residence, and not a few of the workshop participants, have gone on to become MacArthur Fellows, university department heads, best-selling authors or otherwise recognized literary figures.

 In 1986, The Writers Community was adopted by The Writers Voice at New York's West Side YMCA, under the direction of Jason Shinder, becoming the professional training apex of its multilevel writing workshop pyramid.
-In 1990 a grant from the Lila Wallace-Reader's Digest fund established the YMCA National Writer's Voice, through which has been developed an unprecedented Arts and Humanities Initiative in the YMCA system, promoting "arts-friendly" Y's in every community, and incorporating Writers Community writing residencies among the varied activities of selected local YMCAs across the country.
+In 1990 a grant from the Lila Wallace-Reader's Digest fund established the YMCA National Writer's Voice, through which was developed an unprecedented Arts and Humanities Initiative in the YMCA system, promoting "arts-friendly" Y's in every community, and incorporating Writers Community writing residencies among the varied activities of selected local YMCAs across the country.

 With the tragic and untimely death of Jason Shinder